gojira/CarND-Behavioral-Cloning-P3/writeup_report.md

 2. Cropping
 3. Resizing

-Since the model is used in the `drive.py` file, I had to modify `drive.py` to apply the same image augmentation in the driving phase as training.
+Since the model is used in the `drive.py` file, I modified `drive.py` to apply the same image augmentation in the driving phase as training.

 All image preprocessing is done in the `process_image` function which is